Ultra-Fast Language Generation via Discrete Diffusion Divergence Instruct: Related Works

 While both our method and DiMO employ an auxiliary network, its function is fundamentally different.
 DiMO utilizes an auxiliary model to approximate the intractable gradients of its token-level distribution matching objective.
 In contrast, we draw inspiration from policy gradient~\citep{williams1992reinforce, schulman2017proximal, fan2023dpok} and use our auxiliary network to evaluate a log-density ratio.
 This ratio serves as a reward signal, guiding the generator's updates and circumventing the need for direct gradient approximation.

+Although DiMO shows promise in text-to-image generation, it should be noted that extending it to our setting reveals a significant modality gap.
+DiMO is specialized for image codebook tokens characterized by 2D spatial dependencies and visual coherence.
+This differs fundamentally from pure language generation, which necessitates modeling 1D sequential dependencies and strict syntactic constraints.
+In our preliminary experiments, a direct adaptation of DiMO yielded comparable generative perplexity but significantly degraded diversity (entropy drops to 4.0), which suggests training instability and potential mode collapse under naive adaptation.
+Consequently, transferring architectural choices tuned for visual latents to the text domain is non-trivial, and we consider a principled, text-specific adaptation of DiMO to be a valuable area for future work.

-\textbf{Advantages of \method.} Our work presents a straightforward and intuitive framework for distilling dLLMs by directly matching teacher and student distributions, addressing several key limitations of recent approaches.
-Unlike multi-stage progressive distillation techniques~\citep{sahoo2025diffusion, deschenaux2025sdtt}, our method is a direct, single-stage process.
-It not only avoids the use of deterministic or heuristic mappings, but also dispenses with the compute-intensive, multi-round training used by consistency-based approaches, which requires careful choice of time discretization step annealing.
+\paragraph{Our advantages over three related methods.} Our work presents a straightforward and intuitive framework for distilling dLLMs by directly matching teacher and student distributions, addressing several key limitations of recent approaches.

+Unlike trajectory-based methods~\citep{sahoo2025diffusion, deschenaux2025sdtt} that rely on supervised trajectory matching (forcing the student to mimic the teacher's logits along rigid, predetermined paths), \method is a direct, single-stage process derived from Integral KL minimization.
+By reformulating distillation as a policy gradient problem, \method avoids the heuristic mappings and expensive multi-stage training typical of trajectory-based methods.
+Crucially, this objective exhibits a natural explore-exploit mechanism: the stochastic sampling of intermediate states $t_i$ and $\mathrm{z}_i$ in \eqref{eq:grad:estimate} facilitates exploration of the discrete tokens, while the student's few-step backward update promotes exploitation.
+This natural mechanism effectively mitigates the mode-collapse issues inherent in trajectory-matching baselines.

 Furthermore, by aligning the student with the teacher's entire stochastic process, our framework offers broad applicability to general dLLMs, in contrast to methods tailored for specific architectures, e.g., DUO~\citep{sahoo2025diffusion} relies on USDM for duality.
 Finally, we provide a mathematically rigorous solution to the problem of non-differentiability in discrete spaces.
 This avoids the need for biased proxy-gradient estimators, whose performance in purely textual domains remains underexplored \citep{zhu2025di}, and instead offers a principled path for distillation.